LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

  archiveReportsTo = test-output/ArchivedReports/
  ```

- 2) Create a new empy forlder inside test-output folder and name it 'ArchivedReports'
+ 2) Create a new empty folder inside test-output folder and name it 'ArchivedReports'

  3) Add two methods to our ExtentReportConfigReader Class which will read current report path from "extent.reporter.html.out" key and a path for previous report to be stored;